 Many patients ask me how they can figure out where their body lies on the spectrum of skin and tissue in order to figure out what incisions will be available to them.
 If you’re trying to figure out whether you a good candidate for a minimal incision procedure, or whether a longer incision is the best method for achieving the masculine chest you desire, please read on.

-I’ve created a simple guide to help you answer this question, based primarily on what I will call the “inframammary angle,” which is the angle that the lower breast area makes with the chest.
-It’s a good way to measure relevant aspects of your body like skin elasticity, amount of breast tissue and amount of excess skin to understand which procedure might be best for you.
+I’ve created a simple guide to help you answer this question, based primarily on what I will call the “inframammary angle,” which is the angle that the lower chest area makes with the chest.
+It’s a good way to measure relevant aspects of your body like skin elasticity, amount of chest tissue and amount of excess skin to understand which procedure might be best for you.
 You might be able to make these observations without taking a photo of your chest, but if you’d like to analyze a photo of yourself, here are some guidelines:

-Here there is relatively minimal breast tissue, and also relatively minimal skin.
-Also, there’s not a lot of “projection” (projection means how far the areola & nipple are positioned out forward from the chest due to them sitting on prominent breast tissue).
+Here there is relatively minimal chest tissue, and also relatively minimal skin.
+Also, there’s not a lot of “projection” (projection means how far the areola & nipple are positioned out forward from the chest due to them sitting on prominent chest tissue).
 Projection can lead to hanging skin when all of that volume is gone.
 All of these things usually add up to the minimal skin removal techniques working well.
-Within the “Greater than 135 degrees” category, patients with very good skin / very little tissue can have the keyhole approach, and patients with a bit more tissue may need to have the periareolar / circumareolar (donut) approach.
+Within the “Greater than 135 degrees” category, patients with very minimal skin / very little tissue can have the keyhole approach, and patients with a bit more tissue may need to have the periareolar / circumareolar (donut) approach.